26 interesting facts about Poland

 The Błędowska Desert (Shutterstock)

 20. Latex condoms were invented by Pole Julius Fromm.
-After moving to Germany, Fromm patented the invention in 1916 and started producing them on a large scale after the First World War.
+After moving to Germany, Fromm patented the invention in 1916 and started producing it on a large scale after the First World War.

 21. One of the world’s oldest operating salt mines is in Poland.
 The UNESCO-listed Wieliczka Salt Mine was first excavated in the 13th century and was continuously producing salt until 1996.
 Today, it is a tourist attraction visited by over two million people a year.